 Being on Twitter, I had some chance to notice how the taste for the exotic is overwhelming.
-The Orientalistic attitude my professors tried to uproot from my mind is still working, and is gaining followers.
+The Orientalist attitude my professors tried to uproot from my mind is still working and is gaining followers.

-From what I have written so far, I think it’s pretty clear how an Orientalistic attitude implies a lot of behaviours, but, essentially it can be resumed in the strict opposition between two ontological groups, in which one acts as subject (being capable to perform actions) and the other is seen as an object (thus, incapable to perform actions on its own).
-Dichotomy is the word.
+From what I have written so far, I think it’s pretty clear how an Orientalist attitude implies a lot of behaviours, but, essentially it can be resumed in the strict opposition between two ontological groups, in which one acts as subject (being capable to perform actions) and the other is seen as an object (thus, incapable to perform actions on its own).
+“Dichotomy” is the word.

 In a number of tweets, this dichotomy is strengthened, underlined, even welcomed.
 It is even more clear considering an infographic like this one:

-The comparisons will go further, but is always on the same level: also in an infographic on the right to education, the facts are given with no insights, no background, and without any veil of criticism.
-About this particular subject, I strongly suggest to have a look to the article written by Ian D. Morris on his blog (28th Feb, 2014).
+The comparisons will go further but is always on the same level: also in an infographic on the right to education, the facts are given with no insights, no background, and without any veil of criticism.
+About this particular subject, I strongly suggest having a look at the article written by Ian D. Morris on his blog (28th Feb 2014).